-In a runner’s context, it’s also important to reflect this in how we structure our nutrition plans for running and fitness activities, to ensure we are getting the right balance of nutrients and portions to fuel our runs, races, workouts and adventures.
+In a runner’s context, it’s also important to reflect this in how we structure our nutrition plans for running and fitness activities, to ensure we are getting the right balance of nutrients and portions to fuel our runs, races, workouts, and adventures.

-These meals are simple, don’t require too many ingredients and are fast to prepare.
+These meals are simple, don’t require too many ingredients, and are fast to prepare.
 Let’s face it, if meal prep takes too long then you may struggle to stick with it, It’s totally worth it though, so please do!

 This should be the meal that sets up your day with the intention of keeping you full until your next meal and providing energy for your body and brain to perform.

-If your breakfast doesn’t fill you up and you need to snack on something, try some organic almonds, dried berries or carrot sticks.
+If your breakfast doesn’t fill you up and you need to snack on something, try some organic almonds, dried berries, or carrot sticks.

-Fruit & Nut Oatmeal – Ready in 15 mins
+Fruit & Nut Oatmeal – Ready in 15 minutes

 This is quick to prepare and can be easily adapted if your food tastes change.
 This basic recipe is all you need to get started … add as much or as little of the extras as you like.